dperhaj/one-click-hugo-cms/site/content/_index.md

 ---
 title: Great coffee with a conscience?!
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: Support sustainable farming while enjoying a cup and doing nothing else for the planet
 image: /img/home-jumbotron.jpg
 blurb:
   heading: Why Kaldi?